oracle/tribuo/docs/FAQs.md

  and the name of the output (e.g. "hire" = 0, "re-interview" = 1, "reject" = 2) in a separate location from the model file itself.
 This leads to bugs and mismatches when the user loads the wrong model or uses the wrong mapping.
-With Tribuo's approach *this can never happen*, the model knows what it's output domain is, and can describe it to the user in the form the user expects (i.e. Strings).
+With Tribuo's approach *this can never happen*; the model knows what it's output domain is, and can describe it to the user in the form the user expects (i.e. Strings).

 ### Why don't features or outputs have id numbers?

-In truth, they do, but feature ids and output ids are managed by Tribuo, and should never need to be seen by a user of Tribuo.
+In truth, they do, but feature ids and output ids are managed by Tribuo, and they should never need to be seen by a user of Tribuo.
 These ids are automatically generated, and should only be necessary for debugging new model implementations or interfaces.
-Having the ids managed by the library ensures that they can't be confused when chaining models together, loading data, or applying featurization.
+Having the ids managed by the library ensures that they can't be confused when chaining models together, loading data, or applying featurisation.

 ### What's this about provenance?

 Provenance of `Model`s, `Dataset`s and `Evaluation`s is one of the core benefits of Tribuo.
-It means each model, dataset and evaluation knows exactly how it was created, and moreover it can generate a configuration file which can reconstruct the object in question from scratch (assuming you still have access to the original training and testing data).
+It means each model, dataset and evaluation knows exactly how it was created, and moreover, it can generate a configuration file that can reconstruct the object in question from scratch (assuming you still have access to the original training and testing data).
 The provenance and configuration systems come from [OLCUT](https://github.com/oracle/olcut) (Oracle Labs Configuration and Utility Toolkit), a long lived internal library from Oracle Labs which has roots in the configuration system used in Sphinx4.
-OLCUT provides configuration files in multiple formats, and includes ways to operate on provenance in JSON format (other provenance file formats will be added in the future).
+OLCUT provides configuration files in multiple formats and includes ways to operate on provenance in JSON format (other provenance file formats will be added in the future).